 You should keep a diary of all these actions and measures you have undertaken to compromise with your neighbour.
 To just say your neighbour is unapproachable will not be acceptable.

-Central Government have produced useful leaflets which gives advice on settling hedge disputes without involving the Local Authority.
+Central Government has produced useful leaflets which gives advice on settling hedge disputes without involving the Local Authority.
 It is strongly recommended that anyone contemplating making a formal complaint reads the official leaflets before doing anything else:

 - Hedge Height and Light Loss - a useful technical document that explains how to measure the detrimental effect of a high hedge.